vgotra/FSND/projects/04_capstone/backend/README.md

 pip install -r requirements.txt
 ```

-- Setup account at Auth0 with all permissions and roles, etc.
+- Configure permissions and roles at [Auth0](https://auth0.com/), etc.
 - Use flask migrate commands to migrate database structure (docs at flask migrate official site)
 - Launch application

 ## How to launch application